Sorarat/workout-app/README.md

 2. Navigate to the project directory: **`cd repo-name`**
 3. Install the dependencies: **`flutter pub get `**
 4. Run the app: **`flutter run `**

+## Credits
+This project was developed as a final year project in collaboration with the following team members:
+- Yoan Agnus Dei Liemanta
+- Trent Lie Han
+- Ruishen Yang
+- Tan Tai Lu